adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Just then they heard the voice of Jim.
 The Princess and a throng of her people entered the House of the Sorcerer.
 So they went down to greet the beautiful vegetable lady, who said to them,

 "We have decided that you, meat people, must not remain in the Land of the Mangaboos.
 You must be destroyed.
-We shall throw you three people into **the Garden of the Twin- ing Vines**1," said the Princess, "and they will soon crush you and devour your bodies.
+We shall throw you three people into **the Garden of the Twining Vines**1," said the Princess, "and they will soon crush you and devour your bodies.
 Then we will drive your animals to the mountains and put into the Black Pit."

 "But you need a Sorcerer," said the Wizard.
-"Why destroy
+"Why destroy us?"

-us?"

 "It is true we need a Sorcerer," acknowledged the Princess,